 In 1971 Gloria played her last stage role playing an over-protective mother in 'Butterflies Are Free' both on tour and on Broadway and three years later she made her first appearance in a made-for-TV movie in the highly successful 'Killer Bees'.
 Her very last appearance on the big screen was a cameo role as herself in the disaster movie 'Airport 75' in 1975.

-William Dufty 1976-83 (her death) Gloria had a lifelong interest in foods and nutrition and her sixth and last husband, writer William Dufty, shared this passion.
+Gloria had a lifelong interest in foods and nutrition and her sixth and last husband, writer William Dufty, shared this passion.
 They met in 1965 and within 3 years were living together as a couple.
 He was originally known as a ghost-writer of books as well as working as editorial assistant at the New York Post from 1951 to 1960.
 In 1975 wrote a book called "Sugar Blues" about the dangers of sugar in the diet.
-He and Gloria were married in 1976 and the marriage lasted until her death in 1983. it was Gloria's only marriage to last longer than 5 years.
+He and Gloria were married in 1976 and the marriage lasted until her death in 1983.
+It was Gloria's only marriage to last longer than 5 years.

 Gloria Swanson Academy AwardsNo Wins:

 The Song of the Soul (short) (unconfirmed)